Leonard Nimoy: The Full Body Project

-Signed and unsigned books are available.
+Signed books are available.

 Who are these women?
 Why are they in these pictures?
 What are their lives about?
 How do they feel about themselves?
 These are some of the questions I wanted to raise through the images in this collection.